hpcleuven/VscDocumentation/source/access/how_to_request_more_quota.rst

 VO or Tier-1 project as well as on current capacity of the storage system.

-Before requesting more storage, please check carefully the :ref:`current data usage of your VSC account <checking disk usage>` and identify which file system needs a larger quota.
+Before requesting more storage, please check carefully the :ref:`current data usage of your VSC account <checking storage usage>` and identify which file system needs a larger quota.

 .. _more quota inode: